stone-payments/stoneco-guidelines/backend/rest/README.md

 | 500 | Internal Server Error | Generic code indicating an unexpected error |
 | 503 | Service Unavailable | The server is currently unable to handle the request due to a temporary overloading or maintenance of the server|

 ---

 ## 5. Payload formatting

 ---

-The payload is the actual data provided in a REST message, the payload does not include the overhead data.
-That means it is not either the headers or the envelope.
+Payload is the actual data provided in a REST message, excluding overhead data (headers and envelopes).

-Both the *requests* and the *responses* can have a payload.
+Both *requests* and *responses* can include a payload.

 For example, in operations such as GET and DELETE, it does not make sense, because there should not be content in the payload.
 On the other hand, operations like PUT or POST usually contains a payload with data.
 Most of the responses may contain a payload, for responses with data content and for providing extra information about the success (or not) of the operation.

 There are many formats as payload, the most used are **JSON** and **XML** though.
 The structure for a payload depends on the information that is represented on it.
 It will not be the same for an item creation, error content response, successful message, etc.

+Our recommendation is, at least, to support JSON format, as it is the most widely used at the moment.
+Nonetheless, some legacy applications could use XML still, so it could be feasible to support this format too.

 **Respecting status codes** - It's a bad practice to send a response with status 200, and return in the payload the detail that the response was not successful, with a particular messages result format for our API.
-The status code for a response must be used to define how was it, don't use the payload to specify the nature of the response.
-The payload should be used in that case to specify the detail of the operation result.
+The payload should be used if some additional context or information is needed about the operation result.

-Sometimes, our API can be prepared to return the responses in xml or json format, the client should specify the format required.
+In case our API supports several output formats, the client should be able to specify the preferred format.
 There are two ways to define the format of the response expected:
 * Accept header: Indicating in the _Accept_ http header what are the contents types accepted.
 The request put _application/xml_ or _application/json_ to ask for a xml or json response format.
 * Extension: other way to specify the response format is indicating the extension on the resource.
 For example, GET _/api/resource.xml?param=value_ or _/api/resource.json?param=value_.

-When we are developing a new project, it's important to define a common layout for payloads on requests and responses.
+As previously stated, when we are designing an API, it is very important to define a common layout for payloads on requests and responses.
 It will make easier for us and the clients of our REST api.
-It facilitates to identify any kind of response, error or success, if the layout doesn't match, it could produce confusion and errors.
+It eases response understanding , be it error or success.

 ## 6. Filters

 ---

-There are several ways to filter the resources of a REST Api.
-However is a good practice to design an API with the next four features
+There are several ways to filter resources on a REST API.
+However, it is a good practice to design an API with the following features.

 ### Filtering

-Avoid use one unique parameter for filtering all fields, is a much better approach to use one parameter for each field to filter.
-Use multiple values separted by comma if you need to filter a resource by multiple field values.
+Avoid using a single parameter for filtering all fields.
+It is a much better approach to use one parameter for each field to filter.
+Use multiple comma-separated values if you need to filter a resource by multiple field values.

 ---
 ```html